 Less About Making Money, More About Power

-Some people are skeptical about China’s true motives.
-The developmental benefits are obvious.
-However, it’s very possible that China’s goals are more geopolitical in nature.
+Some experts remain skeptical about China’s true motivations surrounding the Belt and Road Initiative.
+The project’s economic benefits are obvious.
+However, it’s possible that China’s real goals are geopolitical in nature.

 Belt and Road gives China vast economic and political leverage over its investment “partners”.
-In some cases, the infrastructure loans given out by China have high interest rates and recipients have little ability to pay them back.
+In some cases, infrastructure loans given out by China have high interest rates and recipients have little ability to pay them back.